ivanch/notificc/README.md

 After that, you should be able to access it from [http://localhost/notify-change](http://localhost/notify-change).
 Note that you won't be able to access it using the 8000 port from your browser anymore.

-Reverse proxing a react-router app isn't so easy, so you'll have to build the Docker image again and deploy it.
+Reverse proxying a *react-router* app isn't so easy, so you'll have to build the Docker image again and deploy it.

 ## Building Docker image
-1. Run `sh build.sh` (This will take a while)
+1. Run `./build.sh` (This will take a while)
-2. If you're running the container, stop it with `docker stop notify`
-3. If you have created the container, remove it with `docker rm notify`
-4. Create and run the container, as stated in **Usage** step 3.
+2. Create and run the composer, as stated in **Usage** step 2.

 ## Resource usage
 Nginx and API uses about 50MB RAM.
 CPU only grows a little when the checker compares two images.